SOUTHGATE CENTER

 Brewtown's first suburban-style shopping plaza was envisaged by malting maven Curtis R. Froedtert and was built under the auspices of Froedtert Enterprises, Incorporated.
 SOUTHGATE CENTER was developed on a 32-acre plot, located 4 miles southwest of the center city, at -what was- the southern boundary of the Milwaukee city limits.

 Designed by Milwaukee's Grasshold & Johnson firm, the original SOUTHGATE consisted of two oblong store blocks.
 These encompassed approximately 104,500 leasable square feet and housed twenty inline stores.
-Thirteen of these opened for business September 20, 1951.
+Thirteen of these opened for business on September 20, 1951.

 Open-air in format, the 3 million dollar SOUTHGATE consisted of a single retail level with a 9,000 square foot upper level of office suites.
 Inline stores also had basements.
 Among the shopping center's charter tenants were Krambo Foods, Walgreen Drug, a W.T.
 Grant variety store and S.S.
 Kresge 5 & 10.